sljm12/machine_learning_notebooks/README.md

 ## Newsheadlines_Simple_Transformers.ipynb
 Trying out Simple Transformers on a news classification data set from kaggle

+## Zeroshot learning using BART and HuggingFace.ipynb
+Trying out Zeroshot classification with IPTC Media Topics and BART

 # 2020 US Election
 ## LSTM_Trump_Biden_Kamala_Classifier_.ipynb
 Using LSTM to train and predict whose "speech" it belongs to